The Paul Law Firm P.C.

 • Loss of future earning capacity

-A third-party claim may allow recovery of these damages, significantly increasing the overall value of your case.
+A third-party claim may allow recovery of these damages, significantly increasing the total value of your case.

 Georgia’s Comparative Negligence Rule

-Third-party claims are governed by Georgia’s modified comparative negligence standard.
-An injured worker may recover damages as long as they are less than 50% at fault, with compensation reduced by their share of responsibility.
+Third-party claims are governed by Georgia’s modified comparative negligence rule.
+An injured worker may recover damages as long as they are less than 50% at fault, with compensation reduced by their percentage of responsibility.

-Workers’ compensation benefits are not reduced by fault.
+Workers’ compensation benefits are not reduced based on fault.

 Employer Subrogation and Liens